netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

     terraform apply "plan.tfplan"
 ```

-Your output will likely differ from the sample output above, but you will at the end of the output see a summary of the number of objects that will be added, change, or deleted.
+Your output will likely differ from the sample output above, but at the end of the output you will see a summary with the number of objects that will be added, changed, or deleted.

-As we ran the terraform command with the `-out=plan.tfplan` flag was the derived plan writting to the `plan.tfplan` file.
-In the next section will we use this file as input when executing `terraform apply`.
+As we ran the terraform command with the `-out=plan.tfplan` flag, the derived plan will be written to the `plan.tfplan` file.
+In the next section we will use this file as an input when executing `terraform apply`.

 ## ACI as Code Apply Stage